Ron "Pigpen" McKernan: Musical style and influences

 McKernan achieved a new prominence in 1969 singing "Turn On Your Love Light"; initially introduced in 1967, the song gradually evolved into the band's show-stopping finale, often extending to 15-30 minutes.
 He improvised lyrics over the band's accompaniment, using phrases he had heard from African American friends, such as "rider" (slang for "lover"), "she's got box-back nitties" (referring to female underwear) and "boar hog's eye" (reference to female anatomy).
 When the Grateful Dead appeared at Woodstock, the band's set (which was marred by technical problems and general chaos and described as one of their worst shows) ended with "Turn On Your Love Light".
 Even as his instrumental contributions waned, McKernan's vocal performances remained an integral part of the band's live set; by early 1971, their cover of the Rascals' "Good Lovin (initially performed by the group as early as 1966 and featured at shows at the Fillmore East later released as Ladies and Gentlemen... the Grateful Dead) began to emerge as a secondary showcase of his improvisatory talents alongside "Love Light".

 McKernan was not a prolific songwriter, preferring to concentrate on blues covers and improvised lyrics.
 He composed the infrequently performed "Operator" for 1970's American Beauty.
 Several new songs emerged from a creatively fecund period coinciding with his health problems in 1971, most notably "Mr. Charlie", a collaboration with Dead lyricist Robert Hunter.
 The song appeared on the live album Europe '72, his last with the group.

 Tony Sclafani has compared McKernan's role in the band, initially strong and pivotal but gradually declining, to that of Brian Jones in the Rolling Stones, particularly since both men were primarily influenced by the blues over rock 'n' roll and died aged 27.
 In contrast, though, McKernan was always encouraged to sing material live and left the group due to ill health, while Jones was fired due to unreliability.

 After McKernan's death, a number of recordings were found in his apartment, which have appeared as the bootleg recording The Apartment Tapes.
 This included two songs recorded in 1964 with future Jefferson Airplane guitarist Jorma Kaukonen.
 On the bootleg, McKernan played acoustic guitar and piano, instruments he seldom used with the Dead.

 Personal life

-McKernan was close friends with American singer-songwriter Janis Joplin due to common musical influences and lifestyles, particularly a shared love of alcohol preference over other drugs; a poster from the early 1970s showed them together at 710 Ashbury Street, the Grateful Dead's communal home from 1966 to 1968.
+McKernan was close friends with American singer-songwriter Janis Joplin due to common musical influences and lifestyles, particularly a shared love of alcohol in preference to other drugs; a poster from the early 1970s showed them together at 710 Ashbury Street, the Grateful Dead's communal home from 1966 to 1968.
 Joplin joined McKernan on stage at the Fillmore West on June 7, 1969, with the Grateful Dead to sing his signature "Turn On Your Love Light", reprising this duet on July 16, 1970, at the Euphoria Ballroom in San Rafael, California.
 (Note: By co-incidence, both died at the age of 27—Joplin died of a heroin overdose in October 1970.)